sarkahn/bevy_ascii_terminal/README.md

     // Draw a blue "Hello world!" to the terminal terminal.put_string([1, 1], "Hello world!".fg(Color::BLUE));

+    // Spawn the terminal entity.
     commands.spawn((
-        // Spawn the terminal bundle from our terminal terminal,
+        terminal,
 		TerminalBorder::single_line(),
     ));
-	commands.spawn(TerminalCamera::new());
+    // Spawn the camera to render the terminal. commands.spawn(TerminalCamera::new());
 }